wizard04wsu/Class/README.md

 IE 11 is still in use, so this was made to work in it as well.

 This implementation also allows for classes to be given protected access to items in a super-class.
+If symbols are supported (not in IE 11), this also allows for private members within a class.

 ---